uadmin/uadmin/docs/tutorial/part2.rst

 .. code-block:: go

     uadmin.RegisterInlines(models.Category{}, map[string]string{
-        "TODO": "CategoryID",
+        "Todo": "CategoryID",
     })
     uadmin.RegisterInlines(models.Friends{}, map[string]string{
-        "TODO": "FriendsID",
+        "Todo": "FriendsID",
     })
     uadmin.RegisterInlines(models.Items{}, map[string]string{
-        "TODO": "ItemsID",
+        "Todo": "ItemsID",
     })

 Let's run the application and see what happens.

 .. image:: assets/registerinlinetodo.png

 Tada!
-The parent model TODO is now included in the Category submodel as shown above.
+The parent model Todo is now included in the Category submodel as shown above.
 You can go to Friends and Items models and it will display the same result.

 We can also do that in internal models by replacing the path to (folder_name).(struct_name).

 .. code-block:: go

-    // TODO model ...
+    // Todo model ...
-    type TODO struct {
+    type Todo struct {
         uadmin.Model
         Name        string
         Description string `uadmin:"html"`